chen0040/java-mogp/README.md

 number of variables is 2.

 The cost evaluator computes two objectives.
 The first objective is the training cost of a tree-gp 'program' on the 'observations'
-(which is the symbolic regression trainingData), the second objective if the average depth of the tree-gp 'program'.
+(which is the symbolic regression trainingData), the second objective is the average depth of the tree-gp 'program'.

 ### Test the programs in the pareto front obtained from the TreeGP evolution